WordPress is currently the most popular CMS platform on earth.

 don’t want to pay for the web host because you thought it’s not worth to pay such $$$ for a site which provides the content same, most of the time.

 don’t want to worry about backing up the database, dealing with other server things and again — you don’t want to pay someone to do it for you.

 manage your own site, you are the only one who handles it, and you are enjoying to write the content in HTML/CSS or Markdown format.

 In fact, I really love this most popular CMS.

-It's really powerful, very easy to extend, have strong community, open source, and have bunch of plugins - when it's used properly.
+It’s really powerful, very easy to extend, has a strong community, open source, and has a bunch of plugins – when it’s used properly.

 But I do hate to see something overkill.